Blunk-electronic/ET/script_command_set.md

 ## SOLDER STOP MASK
+The solder stop mask defines the areas where the conductor plane (mostly copper) is exposed, means where no stop laquer is applied.
+NOTE: Whatever you draw here affects the PCB manufacturing.
 Objects in the solder stop mask are drawn and deleted the like those in silk screen (see above).
 The difference is the 4th keyword 'stop'.
 An example to draw a line:
 ```